Treode/store/client/DESIGN.md

 The user is requesting the value of key "star-wars" in the table "movie".
 Since this key's value may have changed over time, the user gives a time range for the value they want.

-Specifically, the user wants a value that was written to the DB by time 1421236153024853 microseconds (where time 0 is some arbitrary starting point in the past).
-However, the user does not want a value that was written to the DB more than 300 seconds before time 1421236153024853.
-Thus, the time range is
+Specifically, the user wants a value that was written by time 1421236153024853 microseconds (where time 0 is the Unix Epoch).
+However, the user does not want a cached value that was read from the DB more than 300 seconds before time 1421236153024853.
+Thus, the user is willing to accept a *cached* value in the following time range:

     [1421236153024853 - 300, 1421236153024853].

+Otherwise, the user wants the most recent value that was written by time 1421236153024853 microseconds directly from the DB server, not from a cache.

 Finally, the "no-cache" indicates that the cache *must* send a read request to the DB server to retrieve this value, even if the cache already has a value satisfying the user's requirements.